canjs/canjs/_index.md

 // pipes a deferred into another deferred deferred.pipe(function() {
+	// done handler

-}, function() {})
+}, function() {
+	// fail handler
+})

-// resolves a deferred, deferreds piped into the deferred also become resolved deferred.resolve()
+// resolves a deferred (deferreds piped into the deferred also become resolved) deferred.resolve()

-// rejects a deferred, deferreds piped into the deferred also become rejected deferred.reject()
+// rejects a deferred (deferreds piped into the deferred also become rejected) deferred.reject()

-// used to execute callback functions when all passed deferreds become resolved can.When()
+// used to execute callback functions when all passed deferreds become resolved can.when()
 {% endhighlight %}